menu

 Bottom line for hyperventilation induced nystagmus:

-As noted above, HVT is a good dizziness test which has not been studied to a great extent, perhaps because it has been incorrectly assigned as a test for anxiety, by past studies using less sensitive methodology than we now have available.
-There are only about 20 very relevant papers in the literature accessed by Pubmed (as of 3-2006).
+As noted above, HVT is a mildly useful dizziness test which has not been studied to a great extent, perhaps because it has been incorrectly assigned as a test for anxiety, by past studies using less sensitive methodology than we now have available.
+There were 50 papers in the literature accessed by Pubmed as of 2013, searching on hyperventilation and nystagmus.

 References: